Specialist in: classic rock, soul, and classic disco

 Let’s start from the beginning - please introduce yourself and give us a background of your life in music…

-I’m Steve, Open Ear’s Sales Director, and I’ve been helping businesses use music to connect deeper to their customers, for over 25 years.
+I’m Steve, Open Ear’s Sales Director, and I’ve been helping businesses use music to establish deeper connections with their customers for over 25 years.

 Do you remember what music inspired you to progress with a career in music?

-Curating music profiles for retail and hospitality brands has been an interesting and stimulating career for me personally.
-I'm a huge music fan, still active in buying music and going to gigs, so to be involved in helping my client's locations to sound great really is a dream job.
+Curating music profiles for retail and hospitality brands has been an interesting and stimulating career for me.
+I'm a huge music fan, still active in buying music and going to gigs, so to be involved in helping the different locations of my clients sound great really is a dream job.

 Is there one area of music you specialise in i.e. genre or scene that you are particularly close to?

-Disco and Rare Groove is my thing, and is the area that still keeps me spending on vinyl.
+Disco and rare groove are my things, and the sounds that still keeps me spending on vinyl.
 Though my kitchen is my dance floor these days, I’m always putting personal playlists together when socialising at home, relaxing with a drink, or holidaying.

 What are your favourite places, sources, sites, radio shows or people to discover new music?